Lima bean shakshuka

 Learn more about net-carbs; it's an important topic.

-Extra olive oil and avocados provide the extra-fat that gives satiety; and we are not afraid of butter either when enjoying dishes like this lima bean shakshuka regularly.
+Extra olive oil and avocados provide the added-fat that also gives satiety; and we are not afraid of butter either when enjoying dishes like this lima bean shakshuka regularly.
 You'll soon find that your cholesterol like mine will be dangerously low!

 Food is about fashions

-We do need to weigh these issues but the truth is that the scientists have often led us needless down garden paths and cul de sacs.
-My advice is think for yourself, read a lot and get back to the food that your great-grandmother would have eaten.
-That would certainly have included lima beans.
+We do need to weigh these issues but the truth is that the scientists have often led us needless down garden paths and up cul de sacs.
+My advice is think for yourself, read a lot and get back to the food that your great-grandmother once ate.
+That would certainly have included lima beans; succotash was a great favourite.

 In many ways it needs to be seen as a spiritual issue; caring for Brother Ass[3].
 If you don't look after him he is inclined to turn around and bite.